ANKH

 Progressive ankylosis protein homolog (ANK ilosis H omolog) is a protein that in humans is encoded by the ANKH gene.
+ANKH is a multipass transmembrane protein that is expressed in joints and other tissues.
+It is involved in transport of pyrophosphate (an inhibitor of hydroxyapatite precipitation) from cells into the extracellular space.
+It is expressed in osteoblasts.
+Deficiencies of ANKH are associated with excessive calcification of bone and with metastatic calcification.

+Research

-This gene encodes a multipass transmembrane protein that is expressed in joints and other tissues and controls pyrophosphate levels in cultured cells.
-Mutation at the mouse 'progressive ankylosis' (ank) locus causes a generalized, progressive form of arthritis accompanied by mineral deposition, formation of bony outgrowths, and joint destruction.
+In a mouse model, mutation at the Ank locus causes a generalized, progressive form of arthritis accompanied by mineral deposition, formation of bony outgrowths, and joint destruction.
 The human homolog is virtually identical to the mouse protein and ANKH-mediated control of pyrophosphate levels has been suggested as a possible mechanism regulating tissue calcification and susceptibility to arthritis in higher animals.